sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0420

+### 2025 0420 2201
+Here are some notes that I told my self to make:

+* Jonathan Gorard (@getjonwithit) made a use-mention mistake when invoking a theory of concepts to explain his ontological stance.
+  > "Even the concepts of "places", "paths", "action", "distance" (and for that matter, "two") are ultimately just mathematical abstractions.
+  >
+  > The fact that we privilege some abstractions as more "real" than others is a byproduct of familiarity, not fundamentality."
+  > 3:27 PM - 4/19/25 @getjonwithit
+  *  This was in response to Sabine Hossenfelder (@skdh) explaining her ontological stance: "I think having a mathematical description is what it means to understand something"[11:38 - 4/18/25].
+I get that most people may not see this clearly as a problem of ontology.
+* Jonathan Gorard gave a definition of mathematics that does not address the key problem with respect to ontology (mentioned by Quine as "Every critically massive set of truths has some nonmathematical members."[pg.
+52 Quine "From Stimulus to Science"]
+  >"My personal definition of mathematics (i.e. "the set of all things about which one can reasonably prove theorems") is pretty broad.
+If an abstraction can be made precise, then it's mathematical."
+  > 5:21 PM - 4/19/25 @getjonwithit
+  * My response to this was to mention the limitations of a definition of mathematics with respect to, e.g., Quine's theory of protosyntax which is a descendent of Tarski's *formalized languages*.
+If I was forced to give a clear cut definition of mathematics then it would be the theory of protosyntax, but if I was allowed to do as I want it would be to given no clear cut definition: "Mathematicity is perhaps a matter of degree." [pg.55 Quine "From Stimulus to Science"]
+  * Abi Daker (@abidaker) responded to my explanation of abstraction by way of predicate abstracts, concretion, and predicational compelteness.
+She provided me with some brilliant examples from her work on early art:
+  > "early use of abstraction was paeolithic people creating different sets of symbols for different animal/bird species which were based around the creatures footprints.
+It comes up a lot in cave paintings" [1:11 AM - 4/20/25]
+  > "other nice bit of symbolism is that arches in churches exist because early churches were tree glades and when they started to build dedicated spaces for ceremony/worship, they wanted to mimic the tree arches.
+  >
+  > the domes are symbolic of teh sun, as well"[1:49 AM - 4/20/25]

+* @ResonantPyre mentioned an interesting sounding book "Culture adn Society" by Raymond Williams.[2:15 PM - 4/13/25]

 ### 2025 0420 1615
 This continues the work on my little lisp from [202504181456](#2025-0418-1456).

 Runic lists are the foreign companion to javascript's native strings.
 Just as strings can be concatenated together, so too can proper lists.
 One proper list is prepended to an other by an appropriate sequence of pairings by teh function designated by 'consOf'

 ```